Adams County Property Tax Rate

 Homeowners save an average of $1,148/year by appealing their assessment.

-Learn How to Appeal →Frequently Asked Questions
+Learn How to Appeal →Cities in Adams County

-Data Source: U.S. Census Bureau, 2023 American Community Survey 5-Year Estimates.
+Data Source: U.S. Census Bureau, 2024 American Community Survey 5-Year Estimates.
 Effective tax rates are calculated by dividing median real estate taxes paid by median home value.
 Actual property tax rates may vary based on local taxing jurisdictions, exemptions, and assessment practices.
 This information is for general reference only and should not be used as a substitute for professional tax advice.